 - Bake for 20 minutes at 400 degrees or until tender.

 A heavy Thanksgiving meal calls for a side salad.
 But it’s a special day, so a simple Caesar salad won’t do!
 How about instead you try this festive holiday salad that will not only be a great balance for your meal, but equally as delicious!

 Ingredients: sixteen ounces of baby spinach, one cup of almonds, one cup of dried cranberries, sesamee seed dressing (or any dressing of your choice).

-- Mix together all of the dry ingredient in a bowl.
+- Mix together all of the dry ingredients in a bowl.

 - Drizzle dressing on and toss together.

 Sweet potatoes are just that: sweet!
 I’ve always enjoyed the sweetness of sweet potato casserole but wanted it to be more.
 That’s why this super sweet recipe is so great and will be fantastic for your Thanksgiving!

 Ingredients: five cups of cooked sweet potatoes (mashed), one cup of granulated sugar, eight tablespoons of softened butter, 1 1/2 teaspoons of vanilla extract, 1/2 cup of milk, two eggs.
 (Check recipe Streusel topping ingredients.)